 The Human Resources functions of the New American have been combined under Elise Eberwein, Executive Vice President, People and Communications.
 The leadership team reporting to Ms. Eberwein, including all Vice Presidents and Managing Directors of the various human resources functions, has been named, and they have assumed their roles.
 Effective January 1, 2014, the Carriers implemented a number of common personnel policies applicable to management, support staff, and other non-represented employee groups at American and US Airways.
 These policies include a single company seniority policy for US-based employees, a common vacation scheduling policy, and common holiday schedules.
 On January 1, 2015, a common vacation accrual and usage policy will be put into effect for all management and support staff at both carriers.
 The combined Human Resources Department is in the process of harmonizing the Carriers' other personnel policies and procedures and will be implementing additional common policies as they are developed.
 According to Paul Jones, the Human Resources Department has nearly completed the first version of a common employee handbook for both Carriers.
-The Carriers have also selected a single unemployment insurance vendor, a health and welfare benefit administrator for employees of both Carriers, and an investment advisor for the New American's 401(K) plan.
-The content of new employee orientation programs has been aligned.
+This handbook will be available to employees in the third quarter of 2014.
+The Carriers have also selected a health and welfare benefit administrator for employees of both Carriers, and an investment advisor for the New American's 401(K) plan.
 The Carriers also expect to fully align their diversity strategies by the end of the third quarter of 2014.
 Details of all policies are made available to employees and employees can email questions to merger.questions@aa.com.

 All former US Airways employees have been assigned a lifetime American employee number.
 Although former US Airways employees will keep their existing US Airways employee identification numbers, they will soon be able to use their American employee identification numbers for logging into the US Airways employee intranet system and for access to certain American facilities and programs.
-Officers have also received American badges.

-Employees of both American and US Airways became eligible for zero-fare interline flights on the other airline.
+On December 10, 2013, employees of both American and US Airways became eligible for zero-fare interline flights on the other airline.
 The Carriers have also aligned aspects of the non-revenue travel system so that they are uniform between the two Carriers.
-Aligned policies include pass privileges for family and friends, free coach travel, new employee travel, discounted positive-space travel, retiree travel eligibility, travel dress code, minimum age for first class travel, and age for dependent travel.
+Aligned policies include pass privileges for family and friends, free coach travel, new employee travel, discounted positivespace travel, retiree travel eligibility, travel dress code, minimum age for first class travel, and age for dependent travel.
 Employees of each Carrier have also been provided with additional details regarding future, common travel enhancements.
-Beginning in the summer of 2014, both Carriers will board employees under a uniform priority system by check-in time, and web check-in for flights will also be available.
+Beginning in the summer of 2014, both Carriers will board employees under a uniform priority system by check-in time and web check-in for flights will also be available.
 The AMR Travel Club, a membership organization, has opened its scholarship program to dues-paying US Airways employees and retirees.